tinacms/tina.io/content/docs/graphql/read-only-tokens.md

 #### Requesting data using Read only tokens

-Now that the client is defined we can use it to query our content.
+Now that the client is defined, we can use it to query our content.

 ```ts
 import { client } from '../pathToTina/.tina/client'